camunda/camunda-docs-manual/content/modeler/camunda-modeler/cmmn.md

 ## CMMN 1.1 Coverage

-The Camunda Modeler covers all CMMN 1.1 elements for modeling cases which can be executed in Camunda BPM
+The Camunda Modeler covers all CMMN 1.1 elements for modeling cases which can be executed in Camunda BPM.

 ## Save a Diagram